Approx. Time Difference

 Office of International Affairs (OIA) courses

 The Office of International Affairs offers special courses taught in English for exchange (UCEAP) and other visiting students.
 These courses have an IEE code.
 Many of these courses are assigned lower-division credit by UCEAP as they are designed to introduce exchange/visiting students to various aspects of Korea.

 Be careful when enrolling in UIC and IEE courses if you plan on using the courses to fulfill major requirements at UC.

 To find the assigned division, check the MyEAP Course Catalog.
 If the course has been previously taken, it will be listed.

 Courses Taught in Korean

-If you are fluent in Korean (native speaker) or the language placement test shows you have adequate proficiency in Korean, you may be able to enroll in Yonsei University courses taught in Korean with the approval of the instructor and the UCEAP Liaison Officer.
+If the language placement test shows you have adequate proficiency in Korean, you may be able to enroll in Yonsei University courses taught in Korean with the approval of the instructor and the UCEAP Liaison Officer.
 A high level of proficiency in reading, writing, and comprehension of university-level Korean is necessary to succeed in these courses.